Saving & Spending Home & Auto

 Daniel Krasoń/Adobe low battery warning in the electric car

-Climates with more dramatic seasonal swings between cold and hot weather could reduce your battery’s ability to get the full amount of charge in and out.
+Climates with more dramatic seasonal swings between cold and hot weather could reduce your battery’s ability to hold the full charge.

 This could mean more money out of your wallet to pay for charging costs that can keep up with the varied climate.